 Sports and business are often used as metaphors for life.
-Are you among those that automatically assume that this is a constructive metaphor?
-What about the possibility that the qualities necessary for success in those disciplines is actually destructive to your quality of life?
+Are you among those that automatically assume that this is a constructive metaphor with some relevance your personal success in life?
+What about the possibility that the qualities necessary for success in sports and business is actually destructive to your quality of life?

 This sports/business-life corollary is a constant theme in advertising and other forms of motivation.
-Personal development teachers all have their litany of sports/business metaphors that appear to prove their point and provide a benchmark for success of all kinds.
-There are many more examples of this buy-in, but the bottom line is a pervasive attitude in our culture that the qualities required to succeed at either of those disciplines can be somehow applied to our own lives in order to produce a better experience.
-We call winning athletes “champions” and successful business people “leaders”, and place them on metaphoric pedestals without ever questioning the value of those domineering performances to our own lives; rather assuming those qualities are universally desirable and applicable to our own pursuits.
+Personal development teachers all have their litany of sports/business metaphors that appear to prove their point and provide a benchmark for success of all kinds; including success in the experience of life.
+There are many more examples of this buy-in, but the bottom line is a pervasive attitude in our culture that the qualities required to succeed in sports and business has some relevance in our personal lives with a goal of producing a better experience (a.k.a., happiness).

 Yet, what is the indispensable theme in both sports and business?
 Competition.
 What is competition?
 It’s about dominating your rivals, often by tearing them down (sometimes literally) or, at best, building yourself up at their expense.

-Competition is a compelling notion to humans; no question.
-I firmly believe that this is coded into our DNA for reasons that no-doubt served a valuable purpose at one time in the evolution of the species; maybe it still does.
-But whatever purpose it may fulfill, we have clearly given it a virtue that it doesn’t deserve given the reality that competitiveness is not a particularly noble trait.
-In fact, it ought to be tolerated at best and only in a very controlled environment where there are plenty of rules, and celebrated never.
-That’s a scheme that each of us should consider if we are willing to admit that enhancing the actual quality of life we all claim to want is a very different, and far more noble, goal.
+Competition is a compelling concept to humans; no question.
+I believe it to be coded into our DNA for reasons that no-doubt served a valuable purpose at one time in the evolution of the species.
+Perhaps it still does, and just as likely, it does not.
+But whatever purpose it may fulfill, we have clearly given it a virtue that it doesn’t deserve given the reality that competitiveness is not a particularly attractive or noble trait.
+In fact, I dream of a culture where competitiveness is never more than tolerated, and only then in a very controlled environment where there are plenty of rules to insure that life is honored above all.
+And, celebrated never.

-Some of the easiest money you’ll ever make is by selling something that you can claim is about winning a competition.
+Some of the easiest money you’ll ever make comes from selling something that you can claim is about winning a competition against another human.
 It’s like taking candy from a baby, as long as the babies never question the assertion that winning a competition will make them a better person or provide them a better quality of life.
 That’s precisely why the prevailing subtext in advertising is about “winning the game” of money, status, sex… you name it.

 In the end, competition is always about dominating other people and forcing them to acknowledge your superiority or submitting to your will.
-Attractive on some level, to be sure; but is this the best of humanity?
-Is this what we really want the dominant—or even well-known—theme of our culture to be?
-Or, blessed as an acceptable motivation for improving our lives?
-Unless we can check ourselves and our desire to be “feel like a winner” at the expense of others, it will continue to be just that.
+That sounds like textbook egotism to me.
+Attractive on that level, to be sure; but since when are our egos considered a noble aspect of human nature.
+Is competition really the best of humanity?
+Is this what we really want the dominant—or even romanticized—theme of our culture to be?
+Or, in the case of the personal-development rhetoric, blessed as an acceptable motivation for improving our lives?
+Unless we can check ourselves and our egotistic desire to “feel like a winner” at the expense of others, it will continue to be just that.

-Real life—the one you were meant to live—works best when you build other people up to succeed, knowing that everyone’s success is really your success, society’s success, and humanity’s success.
+Real life—the one you are experiencing right now—feels and works best when you build other people up to succeed, knowing that everyone’s success is really your success, society’s success, and humanity’s success also.
 It’s about living in peace; never having to look over your shoulder for the next assault, and knowing that your fellow human also wants the best for you, not the worst.
-You get to choose.
+That’s my definition of noble.

-It’s important to remember that the playing fields of both sports and business are littered with the shattered lives of people who have excelled at both.
-And the ones that also succeeded at life did it by keeping the competition on the field of play, and out of the fabric of their lives.
+It’s important to remember that the playing fields of both sports and business are littered with the shattered lives of people who have excelled at “the game”.
+And, the ones who excelled at both sport/business and life did it by keeping competition on the field of play, and out of the fabric of their lives.

 There is a place for sports and a place for business, but they are not the stuff upon which you should be basing the quality of your life.
-At least, not any life you really want.
-The next time the sports and/or business metaphor is trotted out as a noble source of motivation, remember that it is there to appeal to your insecurities and fears and (probably) to sell you something, not to enhance your life.
+At least, not any life you really want to live.
+The next time the sports and/or business metaphor is trotted out as a noble source of inspiration, now you know it is being used to appeal to your insecurities and fears of losing out, and (probably) to sell you something, not to elevate the quality of your life.